Zshoham/BinBuff/CsBinBuff/README.md

 ```

 We have two classes, Player, relatively simple with only primitive data in it, and Game which contains an instance of player, and an array of players.
-Both classes inherit Serializable and redefine serialize and deserialize methods.
+Both classes inherit ISerializable and redefine serialize and deserialize methods.

 Next, we need to implement the serialization and deserialization methods for both classes: